Skip to content

 • Controlling cognitive performance

-Remember that getting in a flow state is like a real-life superpower.
+Remember that getting in a flow state of productivity is like a real-life superpower.
 Accessing this peak performance state can be a tremendous competitive advantage in an ocean of constantly distracted people.

 There is only one thing left: do it now!
 What’s your return on focus?